BradleyCai/ucr-schedule-visualizer/README.md

 Issues
 ------

-If you want to be a nice pal, suggest a feature in the "issues" section!
+If you want to be a nice pal, suggest a feature in the [issues section](https://github.com/BradleyCai/ucr-schedule-visualizer/issues)!
 If you want to be a super pal, you can fork us and make a change that we can merge into our source.

 Credits
 -------